Julien-Cohen/CoqTLTactics/README.md

 * `core/` - The CoqTL transformation engine and language (modified).

 * `usertools/` - Support for user proofs (lemmas and tactics, main contribution).
+  * `TacticsFW` and `TacticsBW` : contain the tactics for the user.
+  * Other files contain lemmas and tactics used to build the user tactics.

 * `transformations/` - Sample CoqTL transformations and user proofs.
   * `Moore2Mealy/` - Moore / Mealy metamodels and transformation.